 To enhance the effectiveness of internal controls, Dai-ichi also carries out internal control selfassessment (CSA) in all operations.
-Through CSA, the Company (1) grasps the condition of the risk to identify major risks in each operation, (2) evaluates the importance of the risks in view of the magnitude of the potential effects for customers and losses they may cause, and (3) assesses risk prevention systems.
-The Company seeks to mitigate risks and improve operations by developing and introducing measures against risks in order of priority.
+Through CSA, the Company (1) identifies major risks in each operation, (2) evaluates the importance of the risks in view of the magnitude of the potential effects for customers and losses they may cause, and (3) assesses risk prevention systems.
+Not only the Company, but also its subsidiaries and affiliated companies promote these CSA efforts in order to determine and control risks and improve the overall operations of the Dai-ichi Life Group.